flurischt/image_resize_service/README.md

 Docker
 -----
 To run the service on docker you can use the Dockerfile from this project.
-The service will run with uwsgi and will be linked into an nginx webserver:
+This will create a container running a uwsgi service

     # Create docker image for uwsgi image_service
     docker build -t image_service .